 2021 Toyota Camry vs Nissan Altima

 When comparing reliability ratings from the J.D.
 Power, the Camry does better.
 It received 3.5 stars out of five.
 The Altima received three stars, which is considered average for a midsize sedan.
-These two vehicles both come with a three-year or 36,000-mile basic warranty along with a five-year or 60,000-mile powertrain warranty.
+Both come with a three-year or 36,000-mile basic warranty & five-year or 60,000-mile on the powertrain.

 All in all, the Altima is also enjoyable to drive.
 It corners well and absorbs road bumps.
 While the standard engine is adequate, those after a thrill will much prefer the SR trim with the turbocharged option.
 With either engine, the Altima is not quite as engaging as the Camry.

 Upscale materials and a simple yet sophisticated design help to make the Camry an appealing choice.
 The 2021 Nissan Altima also has a luxurious cabin, although it is not as nice as the Camry's.
 This is mostly due to the number of hard plastics used inside the Altima.

 The cabin of the Camry is spacious and should provide ample space for most passengers.
 Eight-way power-adjustment for the driver's seat is a standard feature.
 The Altima is also incredibly comfortable, offering what Nissan calls Zero Gravity seats.
 It is also roomy.